vesoft-inc/nebula/docs/deploy-cluster.md

 `p`                      | ""            | Password used to authenticate.
 `enable_history`         | false         | Whether to force saving the command history.
 `server_conn_timeout_ms` | 1000          | Connection timeout in milliseconds.

+**Note:** Please make sure the ports are not blocked by the firewall during configuration.